 Some of the tracks became well-loved FolkLaw favorites and have been

-to win awards including semi-finalist in the UK song-writing contest.
+played at over 400 gigs in the past few years.
 A few Nations Pride CDs are

 still available by mail order in the back-catalogue.